 Grant Application and Letter of Intent

 Applications will be solicited for two deadlines each year, on November 1st and May 1st, with scientific review in January and July.
 Awards will be announced in February and August.
 Projects will be funded in March and September.
 An investigator is allowed to apply for one proposal per funding cycle and can receive no more than one pilot project award every 2 years.
 All applications should be preceded by a one-page letter of intent.
 The letter may contain the abstract of the application, summarily describing background, significance, specific aims, and experimental design.
 The deadlines for submission of letters of intent are August 1st and February 1st prior to the deadlines for submission of applications.
 Responses to these letters will be issued within four weeks and are final.
 Applications submitted without a prior letter of intent will not be considered.
 After approval of a letter of intent, the corresponding grant proposal must be submitted at the following proposal submission date.
 Please include with your submission the biosketch(es) of the investigators involved.
 Incomplete letters of intent and applications will not be considered.
-Letters of intent with biosketch(es), and applications should be submitted as eight originals to:
+Letters of intent with biosketch(es), and applications should be submitted as eight originals and an electronic copy to:

 Pyone Pyone Aye DVM, PhD